SuprajaBekkem/UMBC-DATA606-Capstone/docs/ProjectReport.md

   - **Multinomial Naive Bayes (MultinomialNB)**: A probabilistic classifier well-suited for text classification tasks.
 It uses word frequency distributions, making it effective in handling high-dimensional data like resume text.
   - **Support Vector Classifier (SVC)**: A powerful classifier that finds the hyperplane with the maximum margin to separate classes.
 It performs well on text classification by handling both linear and non-linear relationships.
   - **K-Nearest Neighbors (KNeighborsClassifier)**: A non-parametric classifier that categorizes a resume based on the closest training samples.
 Its simplicity and effectiveness in handling small datasets make it a valuable benchmark model.
-  - **OneVsRest Classifier**: A strategy to tackle multiclass classification problems by fitting a separate classifier for each class.
-This approach allows for better class separation in complex datasets.
   - **Logistic Regression**: A linear model that serves as a robust baseline classifier.
 It predicts probabilities for each class, making it a reliable choice for resume classification with interpretability in feature importance.

 ### Performance Metrics